girlscript/winter-of-contributing/Web_Development/Javascript/4.Programming Fundamentals/3 Variables/Variables.md

   let test123;
 </pre>
 - When the name contains multiple words, camelCase is commonly used.
-- That is: words go one after another, each word except first starting with a capital letter: myVeryLongName.
+- That is words go one after another, each word except first starting with a capital letter: myVeryLongName.
 - What’s interesting – the dollar sign '$' and the underscore '_' can also be used in names.
 - They are regular symbols, just like letters, without any special meaning.
 - These names are valid:
 <pre>
-  let $ = 1; // declared a variable with the name "$"
+  let $ = 1;
-  let _ = 2; // and now a variable with the name "_"
+  let _ = 2;

-  alert($ + _); // 3
 </pre>
 - Examples of incorrect variable names:
 <pre>
-  let 1a; // cannot start with a digit
+  let 1a;

-  let my-name; // hyphens '-' aren't allowed in the name
+  let my-name;
 </pre>

 ### Reserved names

 - There is a [list of reserved words](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#keywords), which cannot be used as variable names because they are used by the language itself.
-- For example: let, class, return, and function are reserved.
+- For example: class, return, and function are reserved.
 - The code below gives a syntax error:
 <pre>
-  let let = 5; // can't name a variable "let", error! let return = 5; // also can't name it "return", error!
+  let let = 5;
+  let return = 5;
 </pre>

 # Constants

 - To declare a constant (unchanging) variable, use const instead of let:
 <pre>
-  const myBirthday = '18.04.1900';
+  const myBirthday = 1990;
 </pre>
 - Variables declared using const are called “constants”.
 They cannot be reassigned.
 An attempt to do so would cause an error:
 <pre>
-  const myBirthday = '18.04.1982';
+  const myBirthday = 1990;

-  myBirthday = '01.01.2001'; // error, can't reassign the constant!
+  myBirthday = 2001;
 </pre>
 - When a programmer is sure that a variable will never change, they can declare it with const to guarantee and clearly communicate that fact to everyone.

+Thanks For Reading.
+Author: Sumit Singh